-Management has omitted the management's discussion and analysis that U.S. generally accepted accounting principles requires to be presented to supplement the basic financial statements.
+Management has omitted the management's discussion and analysis that GAAP requires to be presented to supplement the basic financial statements.
 Such missing information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 Our opinion on the basic financial statements is not affected by this missing information.

-U.S. generally accepted accounting principles require that the schedules of changes in the net pension liability and related ratios, employer contributions, and investment returns be presented to supplement the basic financial statements.
+GAAP requires that the schedules of changes in the net pension liability and related ratios, employer contributions, and investment returns be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with U.S. generally accepted auditing standards, which consisted of inquires of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We have applied certain limited procedures to the required supplementary information in accordance with GAAS, which consisted of inquires of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Columbia, Missouri March 14, 2023
+Columbia, Missouri September 2, 2025

-Williams Keepers uc
+williams Keepers uc

-STATEMENT OF FIDUCIARY NET POSITION September 30, 2021
+STATEMENT OF FIDUCIARY NET POSITION September 30, 2023